 Sheldon rages against the structures of modern western society, taking swipes at the stifling nature of the education system, the monotony of trudging to an uninspiring nine-to-five and the crushing qualities of societies expectations of normality.
 His words are, however, not just angry ramblings but rather a series of pointed questions that will lead you to question your own beliefs and influences.

 The author refers to a number of psychological studies, often in detail, to support the points that he, or the narrator, is making.
 Constantly questioning the accepted constructs of the world that we have created around ourselves.
 He is heavily, and blatantly, tied to the philosophical teachings of the ancient Chinese philosopher and “Father of Taoism” Lao Tzu and the text is peppered with quotations.
 At no point does the book descend into a lecture, quite the contrary as I was gripped from start to finish.

 Sheldon treads a fine line with this work.
 It’s difficult to maintain that balance between being overbearingly preachy and hammering home his points with the passion that he clearly holds for his subject matter.
 In my assessment he pulls it off with ease, but I can see it grating on some.

-I’m giving this book an excellent 9/10.
-But I don’t think that the rating is the important part of this review.
-So instead I’m just going to encourage you to read it.
+I’m just going to encourage you to read this book.
 It really is a marvelous work and while none of the conclusions are earth-shatteringly new ideas, it will make you question some of your own preconceptions.
 What more can you ask for from a book?